ASPLes/libvortex-1.1/py-vortex/doc/ctx.rst

       :rtype: Returns True if the event was found and removed, otherwise False is returned.

+   .. method:: enable_too_long_notify_to_file (watching_period, file)

+      Allows to enable a too long notify handler that internally logs those notifications into the provided file.
+The watching_period allows to control what is the period over which a notification is recorded.
+      :rtype: Returns True if the notifier was installed

    .. attribute:: log

       (Read/Write attribute) (True/False) returns or set current debug log.
 See vortex_log_is_enabled.